 Astaxanthin, which imparts the beautiful color to wild salmon, may improve hair growth and health.
 Avoid farm raised salmon as these are loaded with chemicals and none of the nutritional benefits of wild salmon.

 Try this: Pesto Baked Salmon from Hello Glow

-Here’s your excuse to eat as many of these tasty fruits as you like: the Vitamin C in them helps produce collagen, which in turn strengthens the capillaries that supply hair shafts.
-They’re also packed with antioxidants, which protect from premature aging.
+Here’s your excuse to eat as many of these tasty fruits as you like: the vitamin C in them helps produce collagen, which in turn strengthens the capillaries that supply hair shafts.
+They’re also packed with numerous antioxidants, which protect from premature aging.

 These lovely fellows are filled with iron-rich protein, which is important in (hair) cell growth.
 This is especially recommended to vegetarians, who may be lacking in iron normally found in beef, turkey, chicken or pork.

 The deficiency of beta-carotene can lead to dry, dull, dandruff-prone hair.
 You can find this in sweet potatoes, which will also give hair growth a boost.

 Rich in biotin, Vitamin E and omega-3 fatty acids, these nuts protect your hair from sun damage and they prevent hair loss.
 They also contain copper, which keeps your hair’s natural, rich color.

 Leafy greens such as spinach is nutritious and filled with antioxidants.
 It’s also a source of iron, the lack of which causes hair loss and damage.

 This seasonal treat contains vitamin A, which is responsible for sebum (oil) production.
 This acts as a natural conditioner for hair and promotes a healthy scalp.
 Lack of sebum leads to an unpleasantly dry, itchy scalp.

 Egg whites contain biotin, which fights against brittle hair and hair loss.
 Eggs are also rich in cysteine, which is detoxifying and increases the thickness of hair strands.